 Can dogs eat pomegranate?
-Is pomegranate safe for them to eat?
-Apart from having a terrific name, and for being rather delicious, dogs are able to eat it.
+Can pomegranate form part of a healthy dog food diet?
+Apart from having a terrific name, and for being rather delicious, I am happy to say that dogs are able to eat it.

 In fact pomegranate is one nutritious fruit.
 High in fiber, folic acid, vitamin C and potassium, pomegranate manages to be ultra high in antioxidants while low in calories.